PaycheckCalculatorOnline logo

 Federal Income Tax

-This is the largest variable deduction for most workers.
-It funds the federal government's general operations — defense, transportation, social programs.
-The amount depends entirely on your income level and filing status.
-A single filer earning $50,000 pays roughly $3,962/year in federal income tax (effective rate: 7.9%).
-The same income for a married joint filer could be significantly lower due to the $30,000 standard deduction.
+This is the biggest variable deduction for most workers, and it funds general federal operations — defense, transportation, social programs.
+For a single filer earning $50,000, you're looking at roughly $3,962/year in federal income tax (effective rate: ~7.9%).
+That same $50,000 for a married joint filer is considerably lower, because the married standard deduction is $30,000.
+Filing status matters more than most people realize.

 Social Security Tax (OASDI)

-Formally called OASDI (Old-Age, Survivors, and Disability Insurance), this is 6.2% of your wages up to $176,100 in 2026.
-Once you earn above that threshold, Social Security tax stops for the calendar year — which is why some high earners notice a larger paycheck in the fall.
-Your employer pays an equal 6.2% match, making the total contribution 12.4% per worker.
-These contributions fund retirement benefits you'll receive starting at age 62–67.
+Formally called OASDI — Old-Age, Survivors, and Disability Insurance — this is 6.2% of your wages up to $176,100 in 2026.
+Once you hit that wage base, Social Security tax stops for the rest of the calendar year.
+This is why some higher earners notice their take-home actually increases in October or November.
+Your employer quietly matches that same 6.2%, so the total contribution per worker is 12.4%.
+That money goes toward the retirement benefits you'll be eligible to collect starting at age 62–67.

 Medicare Tax